saezlab/ltp-invitro/README.md

 class.
 This class is not well documented but very clearly structured code.

-To run the analysis on your own follow the steps below:
+To run the analysi follow the steps below:

 ```
 # Clone this repo: